 Finally some good news in Harrisburg.
 It’s about time too.
-With flooding and fiscal issues, the city certainly needs something good to wake up to in the mornings.
+With flooding and fiscal issues, patient the city certainly needs something good to wake up to in the mornings.
 As the Fall season began, statistics rendered by the state Department of Labor and Industry (DLI) for unemployment in the Harrisburg-Carlisle region (Cumberland, Dauphin and Perry) dropped significantly to a new low of 7.4 percent.
 This was a reduction of 40 percent, marking the fifth lowest out of the 14 regions in the department’s study.
 Further, just looking at statistics from the same timeframe a year ago, it was found that unemployment was 30 percent lower.
 Today the figure is less than the state and national average.

 Non-Agricultural Jobs in Trouble